Stefan300381/openHAB_ItemCreator/README.md

 ```
 #### 3. Browse to http://YOUR_OH_IP:YOUR_OH:PORT/static/openHAB_ItemCreator

-The rest should be self explaining
+The rest should be self explaining:
 ![](https://raw.githubusercontent.com/Stefan300381/openHAB_ItemCreator/dev/assets/example.png)